PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Background

 \subsection{Loads in Out-of-Order Execution}

 A key structure in out-of-order execution is the load-store queue (LSQ), used to hold in-flight memory operations and perform memory disambiguation.
-When load instructions dispatch, they are inserted into the load queue (LQ), and query the memory dependence predictor (MDP) for a predicted store(s) to wait on before execution.
+When load instructions are dispatched, they are inserted into the load queue (LQ), and query the memory dependence predictor (MDP) for a predicted store(s) to wait on before execution.
 Once the source operands are ready and all predicted dependent stores have executed, loads search backwards through the store queue (SQ) for store-forwarding opportunities.
 If no matching addresses are found, loads obtain their data from the cache.

 When a load searches the SQ, not all earlier stores may have resolved their addresses.
 As the majority of the time a store's address will not match with the load's, it is often profitable to speculatively ignore these stores and issue the load as soon as possible.
-When the unresolved store eventually receives its address, it searches forward through the LQ to find loads with matching addresses which have already executed.
-If an overlap is found, the load has read stale data from the cache and a memory order violation has occurred.
+When the unresolved store eventually computes its address, it searches forward through the LQ to find loads with matching addresses which have already executed.
+If an address overlap is found, the load has received stale data and a memory order violation has occurred.
 The processor must flush all in-flight instructions from the load onwards and re-fetch.

 The goal of the MDP is to minimize violation events while maximizing available ILP, allowing memory independent loads to issue as soon as possible and dependent loads to wait only for the necessary stores.
 When a load is incorrectly stalled on a store that does not resolve to the same address this is called a false dependency.
-Simple MDP algorithms typically prioritise reducing the rate of violations over the rate of false dependencies.
+Simple MDP algorithms typically prioritize reducing the rate of violations over the rate of false dependencies.